 Alternatives to Taking Your Husband's Last Name

 There’s nothing wrong with taking your husband’s last name, and the majority of women around the world are holding firm to the tradition.
 But this particular tradition may not be right for everyone.
-If you’re not entirely sold on the idea of taking your husband’s name after marriage, here are a few alternatives.
+If you’re not entirely sold on the idea of taking your husband’s name after marriage or are in a same-sex relationship, here are a few alternatives.

 Keep Your Last Name

-Remember, there’s no (current) law that says you must change your name.
-So, keep it simple, skip the mountain of paperwork and keep your last name.
+Remember, there’s no (current) law in the U.S. that says you must change your name.
+So, keep it simple, skip the mountain of paperwork, and leave your last name as is.
 How’s that for easy?

 Hyphenate Your Last Name

 Back in the day, when marriages were more of an alliance between families, hyphenation was common practice.
-If you don’t want to lose your last name, but you don’t want to slight your spouse, try hyphenating your last name for a solution that offers equal representation.
+If you don’t want to lose your last name or slight your spouse, try hyphenating your last name for a solution that offers equal representation.